Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 Le Jardin Secret

 This recently restored traditional garden and palace in the heart of the medina provides a perfect escape from the bustling souks.
-Le Jardin Secret features:
+Le Jardin Secret features an exotic garden with plants from around the world, an Islamic garden divided into quadrants by water channels symbolizing the four rivers of paradise, and a traditional tower offering one of the best panoramic views over the old city.

 Menara Gardens